In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 They still have a monopoly in the sense that every newspaper in the country subscribes to their service and prints their BS.

-And yesterday, uh Politico.com ran a story about the new Washington or the editor bureau chief, whatever it is.
+And yesterday, Politico.com ran a story about the new Washington or the editor bureaucrat chief, whatever it is, Washington Bureau Chief, I forget what title he has.

 Ron Fournier, the former White House reporter, has decided, and I don't know how long ago they decided this, but it probably coincides pretty much with my noticing it.

-That the people are just too stupid to figure out what the news is without an opinion being thrown in there.
+That people are just too stupid to figure out what the news is without an opinion being thrown in there.

 Honestly, this is what I had the story in the stack yesterday.